awsdocs/amazon-redshift-developer-guide/doc_source/r_vacuum-decide-whether-to-reindex.md

 (4 rows)
 ```

 The value for `interleaved_skew` is a ratio that indicates the amount of skew\.
-A value of 1 means there is no skew\.
+A value of 1 means that there is no skew\.
 If the skew is greater than 1\.4, a VACUUM REINDEX will usually improve performance unless the skew is inherent in the underlying set\.

 You can use the date value in `last_reindex` to determine how long it has been since the last reindex\.